Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 In this course participants will:

-- Learn the legal responsibilities, duties and functions of the Joint OH&S Committee and Worker Representatives
+- Summarize the duties and functions of the joint committee;

 Audience: OH&S Committee Members, Managers and Worker Representatives.